cn0047/stash/ed/db/mysql/a.partitioning.md

 Horizontal sharding - split 1 big table into 2 small by logic rule (leads_0, leads_1, leads_2).
 Vertical sharding - move table into separate database.

+Subpartitioning — composite partitioning, is further division of each partition in a partitioned table.

 ## Partitioning Types:

     1 RANGE Partitioning